mmmaaatttttt/mathgoespop/source/posts/2015-11-24-Extra-Innings-World-Series.markdown

 ---
 Now that baseball season has ended, I find myself going through withdrawal.
 And with spring training several months away, I need something to fill the void left in my heart.
 To that end, let's take a moment and look back -- with a mathematical eye, of course -- on the 2015 World Series.

-In case you missed it, Game 1 of the World Series was a game for the ages.
+In case you missed it, Game 1 was one for the record books.
 The New York Mets and the Kansas City Royals duked it out for 14 innings.
 This was long enough to take the crown for the longest Game 1 in World Series history (though it tied Game 2 in 1916 and Game 3 in 2005, which were also 14 innings long).
 Here are the highlights:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ehiuTpr8g-8" frameborder="0" allowfullscreen class="mgp-youtube"></iframe>

 Even before Game 1, many pundits predicted that the series would last a full seven games.
 For example, all 5 members of the CBS Sports staff polled in <a href="http://www.cbssports.com/mlb/eye-on-baseball/25351815/2015-world-series-predictions-mets-royals-go-the-distance" target="_blank">this</a> article predicted a seven-game series, though they were split on which team would emerge victorious.

 It shouldn't be surprising, then, that after Game 1 analysts maintained their faith that the series would be a long one.
-And at the time, this belief seemed entirely reasonable: if two teams are so evenly matched that they can duel each other for 14 innings, then surely the series should be more likely than average to last seven games.
+And at the time, this belief seemed entirely reasonable: if two teams are so evenly matched that they can grind out 14 innings, then surely the series should be more likely to last seven games.
 Even bookies agreed with this assessment; here's how the odds for World Series betting changed between Game 1 and Game 2 (courtesy of <a href="http://bleacherreport.com/articles/2583362-world-series-2015-odds-and-prop-bets-info-for-mets-vs-royals-game-1" target="_blank">Bleacher</a> <a href="http://bleacherreport.com/articles/2583670-world-series-2015-odds-prop-bets-score-prediction-for-mets-vs-royals-game-2">Report</a>):

 <table class="table table-bordered table-striped table-hover table-centered">
   <tr>